Club History

 1991-1999

-In 1992, Martin Guntrip became the Captain of the club, a previous Wimbledon competitor himself.
+In 1992, Martin Guntrip became Club Captain, having previously competed at Wimbledon himself.

-The new years event for the centenary was very well attended with 167 guests!
-They enjoyed champagne and plenty of dancing until midnight.
+The New Year celebrations leading into the centenary were very well attended, with 167 guests enjoying champagne and dancing until midnight.